 His latest release, Mark Andrew Cook Jazz Group: Live at St. John's, is also available from iTunes, Spotify, CDBaby and a host of other outlets

 Dr. Cook is the pianist for the Mike Kamuf Little Big Band.
 Trumpeter Mike Kamuf is a wonderfully talented arranger and composer.
-This group showcases Mike’s great writing and features some wonderful players including saxophonists Paul White, Leigh Pilzer (of Diva), Jeff Boone, Tim Powell, Dr. Jim Badolato (“Dr. Bad”!), trombonist Charley Dougherty, bassist John Leonard, and drummers Todd Harrison, Chris Allen, Ronnie Shaw, and Marty Knepp.
+This group showcases Mike’s great writing and features some wonderful players including saxophonists Paul White (himself a talented arranger and composer serving with the US Army Field Band Jazz Ambassadors), Leigh Pilzer (of Diva), Jeff Boone, Tim Powell (Director of Jazz Studies, UMCP), Dr. Jim Badolato (“Dr. Bad”!), trombonist Charley Dougherty, bassist John Leonard, and drummers Todd Harrison, Chris Allen, Ronnie Shaw, and the late Marty Knepp.

-Dr. Cook has performed at innumerable venues including the John F. Kennedy Center for the Performing Arts (Eisenhower Theater, Millenium Stage, and special events), The National Gallery, The Hirschorn Gallery, The United States Capitol, The Phillips Collection, The Armand Hammer Auditorium of the Corcoran Gallery of Art, The Baltimore Museum of Art, Strathmore Hall for the Performing Arts, Blues Alley, Bohemian Caverns, HR57, The 9:30 Club, Charlie Byrd’s, Ethel Ennis’ Supper Club, Cape May Jazz Festival, the Berks Jazz Festival, New York’s Roseland Ballroom, many college and university events and countless low dives and upholstered toilets.
+Dr. Cook has performed at innumerable venues including the John F. Kennedy Center for the Performing Arts (Eisenhower Theater, Millenium Stage, and special events), The National Gallery of Art, The Hirschorn Gallery, The United States Capitol, The Maryland State Capitol, The Virginia State Capitol, The Phillips Collection, The Armand Hammer Auditorium of the Corcoran Gallery of Art, The Baltimore Museum of Art, Strathmore Hall for the Performing Arts, Blues Alley, Bethesda Blues and Jazz, The New State Theater, Bohemian Caverns, HR57, The 9:30 Club (opening for Van Zant and also for Joe Strummer), Charlie Byrd’s, Ethel Ennis’ Supper Club, Cape May Jazz Festival, the Berks Jazz Festival, Vail (CO) Arts Festival, New York’s Roseland Ballroom, many college and university events, and countless low dives and upholstered toilets.